History of Morgan Stanley in Timeline

 In 2004, Morgan Stanley settled a sex discrimination suit brought by the Equal Employment Opportunity Commission for $54 million.

-On January 12, 2005, the New York Stock Exchange imposed a $19 million fine on Morgan Stanley for alleged regulatory and supervisory lapses, which was the largest fine ever imposed by the NYSE at the time.
+On January 12, 2005, the New York Stock Exchange fined Morgan Stanley $19 million for regulatory and supervisory lapses, which was the largest fine ever imposed by the NYSE at the time.

-In March 2005, Morgan Stanley entered a management crisis, resulting in staff losses.
+In March 2005, Morgan Stanley experienced a management crisis which resulted in a loss of the firm's staff.

-On May 16, 2005, a Florida jury found Morgan Stanley liable for failing to provide adequate information to Ronald Perelman about Sunbeam, awarding him $604 million in damages and an additional amount in punitive damages, totaling $1.450 billion.
-The verdict was a sanction for the firm's failure to produce documents.
+On May 16, 2005, a Florida jury found Morgan Stanley liable for defrauding Ronald Perelman regarding Sunbeam, awarding him $604 million in damages.
+Punitive damages increased the total award to $1.450 billion.

-In June 2005, Philip J. Purcell resigned as CEO of Morgan Stanley.
+In June 2005, Purcell resigned as CEO of Morgan Stanley amid a public campaign challenging his strategies.

 In 2005, Morgan Stanley moved 2,300 of its employees back to lower Manhattan.

-On March 2, 2006, Morgan Stanley settled a class-action lawsuit filed in California by current and former employees in the financial advisor training program.
-The lawsuit alleged unfair labor practices related to overtime pay and administrative expenses, with a $42.5 million settlement reached.
-Morgan Stanley admitted no fault.
+On March 2, 2006, Morgan Stanley settled a class-action lawsuit in California for $42.5 million, filed by current and former employees alleging unfair labor practices in the financial advisor training program.
+Morgan Stanley admitted no fault in the settlement.

 On December 19, 2006, Morgan Stanley announced the spin-off of its Discover Card unit.

-In February 2007, Morgan Stanley ended its Indian joint venture, acquiring its local partner's stake in the institutional brokerage business and selling its own stake in other businesses.
+In February 2007, Morgan Stanley announced the end of its Indian joint venture, acquiring its local partner's stake in the institutional brokerage business and selling its own stake in other businesses.

-On March 21, 2007, the ruling against Morgan Stanley in the Ronald Perelman lawsuit was overturned, and the firm was no longer required to pay the $1.57 billion verdict.
+On March 21, 2007, the ruling against Morgan Stanley in the Sunbeam case was overturned, and the firm was no longer required to pay the $1.57 billion verdict.

 On June 30, 2007, Morgan Stanley completed the spin-off of Discover Financial.

-In July 2007, Morgan Stanley agreed to pay $4.4 million to settle a class-action lawsuit alleging incorrect charges to clients for the storage of precious metals.
+In July 2007, Morgan Stanley agreed to pay $4.4 million to settle a class-action lawsuit accusing the firm of incorrectly charging clients for the storage of precious metals.

 September 27, 2007: FINRA Settlement for Email Disclosure Failures

-On September 27, 2007, FINRA announced a $12.5 million settlement with Morgan Stanley regarding failures by its former affiliate, Morgan Stanley DW, Inc. (MSDW), to provide emails in arbitration proceedings and to regulators.
-The firm initially claimed the loss of emails was due to the September 11 attacks in 2001, but millions of earlier emails were later found.
+On September 27, 2007, FINRA announced a $12.5 million settlement with Morgan Stanley related to its former affiliate, Morgan Stanley DW, Inc.'s (MSDW), failure to provide emails in arbitration proceedings and to regulators.

-On December 19, 2007, Morgan Stanley announced it would receive a US$5 billion capital infusion from the China Investment Corporation.
+On December 19, 2007, Morgan Stanley announced it would receive a US$5 billion capital infusion from the China Investment Corporation in exchange for securities convertible to 9.9% of its shares in 2010.

-By 2007, Morgan Stanley faced massive write-downs related to the subprime mortgage crisis.
+By 2007, Morgan Stanley experienced massive write-downs related to the subprime mortgage crisis.

 In 2007, Morgan Stanley agreed to pay $46 million to settle a class action lawsuit brought by eight female brokers.